cyber-dojo/creator/.gitlab/workflows/dev-readme.md

 Note: report-to-staging.yml is very similar to main.yml, but...
 - it does _not_ rebuild the docker image (since the build is not binary reproducible).
   Instead, it waits for the image to be built (in main.yml) using [sh/wait_for_image.sh](sh/wait_for_image.sh)
-  Having the same artifact fingerprint in both Kosli URLs means we can, for example, compare snapshots across Environments.
+  Having the same artifact fingerprint enables snapshot comparison across Environments.
 - it does _not_ deploy the image to aws-beta/aws-prod (since main.yml already does that).
   Instead, it waits for the image to be deployed (in main.yml) using [sh/wait_for_deployment.sh](sh/wait_for_deployment.sh)